 He wrote a musical based loosely on Sloan’s racing success and reputed playboy lifestyle.

 Less than a year later, “Little Johnny Jones” premiered on Broadway.

 The critics were kind.
 “It is action and life from start to finish,” raved one reviewer.
 Cohan had a crowd pleaser for sure, But one song seemed to resonate more than others.

-Cohan was affectionately known as the “Yankee Doodle Comedian” thanks to being born on July 4th (1878).
-Actually, he was born the previous day, but his father, a rabid flag-waver, fudged on the date.
+Known affectionately as the “Yankee Doodle Comedian” thanks to being born on July 4th (1878), Cohen was actually born the previous day, but his father, a rabid flag-waver, fudged on the date.
 Cohan embraced the patriotic connotation and rarely corrected those who questioned it.
 He wrote the song “Yankee Doodle Boy” for the Johnny Jones character, but clearly with an autobiographical bent.